 16. Quality trumps quantity when it comes to digital content

 Content continues to be “king,” but B2B consumers are increasingly fed up with content that doesn’t offer value.
 This is confirmed by this SEMrush survey, where more than half of successful content marketers listed producing quality content as their number one goal for the future.

-High quality content not only attracts and keeps consumer interest, but it helps your content rank well on search engine results.
-Given that more than 90% of consumers choose an article from the first page of search results, high quality content is essential to meeting your content marketing goals.
+High-quality content not only attracts and keeps consumer interest, but it helps your content rank well on search engine results.
+Given that more than 90% of consumers choose an article from the first page of search results, high-quality content is essential to meet your content marketing goals.

 17. Infographics are the most shared type of content